Fric-Frac

-Fric-Frac is a 1939 French comedy film directed by Maurice Lehmann and Claude Autant-Lara, starring Fernandel, Arletty and Michel Simon.
+Fric-Frac is a 1939 French comedy film directed by Maurice Lehmann and Claude Autant-Lara and starring Fernandel, Arletty and Michel Simon.
 It tells the story of Marcel, an assistant to a jeweller, who befriends a couple of criminals who want to use him as an accomplice to rob his boss.
 The film is based on a 1936 play by Édouard Bourdet.
 Filming took place in March and April 1939 at the Laboratoires et Studios Eclair in Épinay-sur-Seine.
 The film was released in France on 15 June 1939.